mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 ### 3.6 Set timezone with `set_timezone`

-This method lets you pass a user's timezone in to Snowplow:
+This method lets you pass a user's timezone into Snowplow:

 ```python
 s.timezone( {{TIMEZONE}} )